Application Timeline for Juniors

 Spring Semester of Junior Year

-- Decide when you will take the LSAT, and how you will prepare.
-As stated above, June after junior year is usually best--if you can be well-prepared by then.
+- Finalize when you will take the LSAT, and how you will prepare.
+As stated above, June after junior year is usually best--if you can be well-prepared.
 It is to your advantage to submit applications by Thanksgiving of your senior year.
 After January 1 the competition for seats at many schools starts to increase dramatically.
-Note that the February LSAT will be too late for most (but not all) schools.
 If you are planning on taking the December LSAT, be sure to submit your material over winter break (i.e., before your scores arrive!).
 If you have questions, consult your HPPLC Prelaw Advisor.

 - Identify factors important to you in your choice of schools (small/large, rural/urban, location, specialties, joint degrees, etc.).
 It usually takes substantial research to decide where to apply.
 Start early.
 Note that law schools do NOT necessarily expect you to know what area of law you would like to specialize in.
 If you have an idea, great--but if not, no problem.

-- Get a list of 8-12 or more schools: at least 2 safety (where your GPA and LSAT are above the median numbers for a given school), 2 reach (where your numbers are around the 25% or below), and several where you would be solidly competitive (between the two above).
+- Get a list of 8-12 or more schools: at least 2 safety (where your GPA and LSAT are above the median numbers for a given school), 2 reach (where your numbers are around the 25% or below), and several where you would be solidly competitive (between the 25% and the median).
 See the LSAC's UGPA search to find out how law schools treated last year's applicants with your combination of numbers.

 - If you can, start to prepare seriously for the LSAT.
 We suggest that you budget 3-4 months for preparation.
 Consider an LSAT prep course if you feel you would benefit from one (HPPLC sponsors a low-cost prep class).
 Note that many applicants will do fine preparing on their own.
 Consult with a Prelaw Advisor if you have questions or concerns.